amrutprabhu/amrutprabhu.github.io/data/blog/2020/apache-airflow-2-0-practical-jump-start.md

 Variables are a way to store and extract some values that you would like to use across any DAG.
 It's basically a key-value store of arbitrary data.
 You can read more in detail about it [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#variables).

-Now that we have stored the values inside Variables, Let print them to the logs using the `echo` command.
+Now that we have stored the values inside Variables, let's print them to the logs using the `echo` command.
 To do this we are going to use the `BashOperator`

 ```python
 {% raw %}